 Who could Benefit from Oncology Rehabilitation?

-Ways Rehabilitation could Help Cancer Patients
+Ways Rehabilitation could Help

 - Strength: Patients in a rehabilitation hospital will receive therapy three hours a day, five days a week.
 Therapy will be tailored to the ability of the patient and can be spread out throughout the day.
-During these sessions, physical and occupational therapists help patients work on self care and living independently while building up their strength.
+During these sessions, physical and occupational therapists help you work on self care and living independently while building up strength.

 - Functionality: After surgery or chemo, moving around as you once did can be challenging.
 Oncology rehab can help restore functional mobility

-- Nutrition: A dietitian will match your caloric and nutritional needs with foods you enjoy.
+- Nutrition: A dietitian will match your caloric and nutritional needs with foods you enjoy

-- Mental health/relaxation: Many rehabilitation hospitals offer support groups, aroma therapy, pet therapy and music therapy.
+- Mental health/relaxation: Many rehabilitation hospitals offer support groups, aroma therapy, pet therapy and music therapy

 Reaching for the Right Oncology Rehab Program at the Right Time